 About halfway back down to the city from St. Georges, you’ll see the Sé, the city’s fortified Romanesque cathedral.
 The 1755 earthquake destroyed much of the original 12th-century building; what stands today is an amalgam of architectural styles.

-Nevertheless, it is a beautiful building that was built atop the Roman and Moorish buildings (the city’s main mosque) that previously stood on the site.
+Nevertheless, it is a beautiful building set atop the Roman and Moorish buildings (the city’s main mosque) that previously stood on the site.
 You can view the archaeological excavation if you pay the fee to visit the cloister.
 The closest metro station is Baixa-Chiado.

 Commerce Square and the Commercial Center (Praça do Comércio and Baixa)